aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-document/manipulate-pdf-document/_index.md

 weight: 20
 url: /net/manipulate-pdf-document/
 ---
-# Manipulate PDF Document

 ## Validate PDF Document for PDF A Standard (A 1A and A 1B)

 To validate a PDF document for PDF/A-1a or PDF/A-1b compatibility, use the [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) class Validate method.
 This method allows you to specify the name of the file in which the result is to be saved and the required validation type [PdfFormat](https://apireference.aspose.com/pdf/net/aspose.pdf/pdfformat) enumeration : PDF_A_1A or PDF_A_1B.

+{{% alert color="primary" %}}

->The output XML format is custom Aspose format.
+The output XML format is custom Aspose format.
 The XML contains a collection of tags with the name Problem; each tag contains the details of a particular problem.
 The Problem tag’s ObjectID attribute represents the ID of the particular object this problem is related to.
 The Clause attribute represents a corresponding rule in the PDF specification.

+{{% /alert %}}

 The following code snippet shows you how to validate PDF document for PDF/A-1A.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.